|John Vane - Bushranger|

-John Vane, a second generation native, was born at Jerrys Plains, near Singleton in New South Wales on June 26th.
-1842 to a farmer, William Vane and his wife Ann.
+John Vane was born at Jerrys Plains, near Fell Timber Creek and Carcoar in western New South Wales on June 16th.
+1842 to a carpenter, William Vane and his wife Ann.
 They were a respected family having arrived as Free Settlers and young John grew up with a reasonable education although he didn't attend a formal school, and developed a reputation for his horse-riding ability.
 His love of horses led him to an apprenticeship as a blacksmith and he gained occasional work as a stockman.

 A handsome youth he stood over 6 ft., had a keen sense of humour, and was popular.

-By 1854 Vane's parents were living at Number One Swamp (now Neville).
-At age 14 he gained an apprenticeship as a trainee blacksmith with Alexander McDonald in Bathurst but found it unrewarding and boring and joined the miners at the Turon Gold Diggings where he saved a bit of money and, had he taken the straight and narrow, could well have prospered.
+At age 14 he gained an apprenticeship as a trainee blacksmith in Bathurst but found it unrewarding and boring and joined the miners at the Turon Gold Diggings where he saved a bit of money and, had he taken the straight and narrow, could well have prospered.

-It was around this time that Vane and Mickey Burke met John Gilbert and John O'Meally, members of Ben Hall's gang who had heard of their exploits.
-They were seeking to obtain some fresh horses and, also, make an attempt to rob the Commercial Bank in Carcoar.
-Vane was still only 20, but had earned a reputation for daring after stealing a famous racehorse 'Comus 11', a gelding, from the stables of Mr Thomas Icely at Coombing Park Station.
-Iceley's groom, 'German Charley' fired at Burke which went high, Burke returned fire and hit the groom in the lower jaw, causing a nasty wound.
+It was around this time that he and Mickey Burke met John Gilbert and John O'Meally, members of Ben Hall's gang who had heard of their exploits and invited them to join Hall and themselves to strengthen the gang.
+Vane was still only 20, but they had earned a reputation for daring after stealing a famous racehorse 'Comus 11', and a gelding, from the stables of Mr Thomas Icely at Coombing Park Station, shooting a groom in the face as they escaped.

 In August 1863, the gang held up several miners and raided Demondrille Station near Cootamundra.
 They encountered a party of troopers and escaped after a gunfight.
-In September they robbed the Cowra to Bathurst mail coach, and on the 24th. of September robbed a store in Caloola for the second time, and they terrorised several homesteads around Bathurst and Cowra, and as far south as Junee.
+In September they robbed the Cowra to Bathurst mail coach, and on the 24th. of September robbed a store in Caloola, and they terrorised several homesteads around Bathurst and Cowra.
 A reward of £500 each was posted on the outlaws but they became even more audacious.

-Vane was persuaded by the Rev. Father Tim McCarthy to surrender to police and on the 19th of November, accompanied by McCarthy, turned himself in to Superintendant Morrisset at Bathurst.
+He was persuaded by the Rev. Father Tim McCarthy to surrender to police and on the 19th of November, accompanied by McCarthy, turned himself in to Police Magistrate Dawson at Bathurst Court House.
 He was tried in April 1864 and received a sentence of 15 years for Robbery Under Arms and was released in February 1870.

-For a short period he remained in Sydney working as a stonemason on St. Mary's Cathedral before retuning to to the western districts and resuming his old criminal ways.
+For a while he remained in Sydney working as a stonemason on St. Mary's Cathedral before retuning to to the western districts and resuming his old ways.

 Still a reasonably young man of only 38 he was sentenced to 3 months gaol for stealing at Carcoar and, later, at Bathurst in 1880, to five years for sheep stealing, most of which he served at Berrima Prison in the Southern Highlands.